speaking-in-code/foostrainer3/README.md

 The provided entity is missing a required attribute - You must provide a value for the attribute 'privacyPolicyUrl' with this request

+Does not run reliably on iOS on real device

+- flutter isolates API calls FlutterIsolatePlugin.m InitWithName
+- this does something iOS specific to create the engine
+- need to see what happens with background processing in that iOS apiZZ

 ### M4: custom drills

 * Allow creation of new drills.